tpoisot/ms_proba_networks/ms/maintext.md

 of both [@olit14; @cham14].
 For example, @olit14 show that accounting for neutral (population-size driven) and trait-based effects allows the prediction of the cumulative change in network structure, but not of the change at the level of individual interactions.
-In addition, @cars14 show that within a meta-community, not all interactions are equally variable: some are highly consistent, whereas others are extremely rare.
+In addition, @cars14 showed that not all interactions are equally variable within a meta-community: some are highly consistent, whereas others are extremely rare.
 These empirical results all point to the fact that species interactions cannot always be adequately represented as yes-no events; since it is well established that they do vary, it is necessary to represent them as probabilities.
-To the question of *Do these two species interact?*, we should substitute the question of *How likely is it that they will interact?*.
-This also requires the considerable methodological adjustment of re-writing measures of network structure to account for the fact that interactions are not consistent; in this paper, we re-develop a unified toolkit of measures to characterize the structure of probabilistic interaction networks.
+We should therefore replace the question of *Do these two species interact?* by *How likely is it that they will interact?*.

 The current way of dealing with probabilistic interactions are either to ignore variability entirely or to generate random networks.
 Probabilistic metrics are a mathematically rigorous alternative to both.
-When ignoring the probabilistic nature of interactions (henceforth *binary* networks), every non-zero element of the network is assumed to be 1.
-This leads to over-representation of some rare events, and increases the number of interactions; as a result, this changes the estimated value of different network properties, in a way that is not understood at all.
+When ignoring the probabilistic nature of interactions (henceforth *binary* networks), every non-zero element of the network is explicitly assumed to occur with probability 1.
+This leads to over-representation of some rare events, and increases the number of interactions; as a result, this changes the estimated value of different network properties, in a way that remains poorly understood.
 Issues are most likely to arise for connectances where the topological [@chag15] or permutational [@pois14a] space of random network is small, leading to over-replication or uncharacterized biases.
-An alternative is to consider only the interactions above a given threshold, which leads to an under-representation of rare events and decreases the effective number of interactions (in addition to the problem that there is no robust criterion to decide on a treshold).
-More importantly, this introduces the risk of removing species that establish a lot of interactions that each have a low probability.
+An alternative is to consider only the interactions above a given threshold, which unfortunately leads to under-representation of rare events and decreases the effective number of interactions (in addition to the problem that there is no robust criterion to decide on a threshold).
+More importantly, this introduces the risk of removing species that establish a lot of interactions that individually have a low probability of occurring.
 Taken together, these considerations highlight the need to amend our current methodology for the description of ecological networks, in order to give more importance to the variation of individual interactions --- current measures neglect the variability of interactions, and are therefore discarding valuable ecological information.
-Because the methodological corpus available to describe ecological networks had first been crafted at a time when it was assumed that interactions were invariants, it is unsuited to address the questions that probabilistic networks allow us to ask.
+Because the methodological corpus available to describe ecological networks had first been crafted at a time when it was assumed that interactions were invariant, it is unsuited to address the questions that probabilistic networks allow us to ask.

+The elements discussed above requires the considerable methodological adjustment of re-writing measures of network structure to account for the fact that interactions are not consistent; in this paper, we re-develop a unified toolkit of measures to characterize the structure of probabilistic interaction networks.
-In this paper, we show that several direct and emergent core properties of ecological networks (both bipartite and unipartite) can be re-formulated in a probabilistic context [@yeak12; @pois15a]; we conclude by showing how this methodology can be applied to exploit the information contained in the variability of networks, and to reduce the computational burden of current methods in network analysis.
+Several direct and emergent core properties of ecological networks (both bipartite and unipartite) can be re-formulated in a probabilistic context.
+We conclude by showing how this methodology can be applied to exploit the information contained in the variability of networks, and to reduce the computational burden of current methods in network analysis.

 # Suite of probabilistic network metrics

-Throughout this paper, we use the following notation. $\mathbf{A}$ is a matrix wherein $A_{ij}$ is $\text{P}(ij)$, *i.e.* the probability that species $i$ establishes an interaction with species $j$.
+Throughout this paper, we use the following notation. $\mathbf{A}$ is a matrix where each element $A_{ij}$ gives $\text{P}(ij)$, *i.e.* the probability that species $i$ establishes an interaction with species $j$.
 If $\mathbf{A}$ represents a unipartite network (*e.g.* a food web), it is a square matrix and contains the probabilities of each species interacting with all others, including itself.
-If
-$\mathbf{A}$ represents a bipartite network (*e.g.* a pollination network), it will not necessarily be square.
-We call $S$ the number of species, and $R$ and
-$C$ respectively the number of rows and columns. $S = R = C$ in unipartite networks, and $S = R+C$ in bipartite networks.
+If $\mathbf{A}$ represents a bipartite network (*e.g.* a pollination network), it will not necessarily be square.
+We call $S$ the number of species, and $R$ and $C$ respectively the number of rows and columns. $S = R = C$ in unipartite networks, and $S = R+C$ in bipartite networks.
 Note that all of the measures defined below can be applied on a bipartite network that has been made unipartite.
-The only bipartite-only measure is nestedness.

 The unipartite transformation of a bipartite matrix $\mathbf{A}$ is the block matrix

 \begin{equation}
 \mathbf{B} =